 The Public Policies that follow have been approved by the TOC Board of Directors and are in effect until rescinded by the Board.
 Individual TOC branches may adopt their own Public Policies or Position Statements on localized issues so long as they do not conflict with the Public Policies that follow.

 Following the Mission and Guiding Principles, Public Policies are divided into:

-To keep Hawai‘i clean, green, and beautiful by preserving, protecting, and enhancing our environment.
+OUR MISSION To keep Hawai‘i clean, green, and beautiful by preserving, protecting, and enhancing our environment.

 We have a responsibility to future generations to engage in thoughtful planning and principled advocacy now that protects our environment.

 We are One Circle.
-As a 107-year-old organization, we have a unique responsibility to continue the work of our predecessors.
+As a 110-year-old organization, we have a unique responsibility to continue the work of our predecessors.